neovide/neovide/website/docs/installation.md

 For more information, see the Homebrew [FAQ](https://docs.brew.sh/FAQ#my-mac-apps-dont-find-homebrew-utilities).

+For the other possible issue with Neovide cannot find command nvim, see this [FAQ](https://neovide.dev/faq.html#neovide-is-not-picking-up-some-shell-configured-information).

 ### Mac Source

 1. Install the latest version of Rust.
 Using homebrew: `brew install rustup-init`